anqurvanillapy/ice1000.github.io/assets/pages/about.md

 readers' mind :).

 I am a student, programming for interest,
-Interested in code editor / programming language theory and type theory, loves animals (like snakes), and sports (football, swimming and yoyo).
+Interested in code editor / programming language theory / mathematics (particularly algebra) / type theory, loves animals (like snakes), and sports (football, swimming and yoyo).

 Usually use *ice1000*, *千里冰封* or *Tesla Ice Zhang* as my ID.